Event driven 4D STEM acquisition with a Timepix3 detector: microsecond dwell time and faster scans for high precision and low dose applications: Timepix3 Characterization

 The Timepix3 detector is a hybrid direct electron detector where the silicon sensor layer is bonded onto the underlying processing ASIC electronics similar to the Medipix chips \cite{rosenfeld_editorial_2020, ballabriga_asic_2018}.
 As for the Medipix detectors, the main parameter to be changed is the energy threshold which is a pre-set discrimination level used to discriminate an electron event above the noise floor.
 Hence, by varying this parameter we can select the amount of signal detected for a particular beam current.
 The energy threshold influences mainly two things, firstly the amount of detected events when one electron hits the detector and secondly the number of detected electrons.
 Throughout the rest of the paper the amount of pixels which are excited by a single electron will be referred to as a cluster.
 The identification of the clusters is derived from the work by van Schayck \textit{et al.} \cite{van_schayck_sub-pixel_2020} where clusters are identified by checking if neighbouring pixels are excited within a small time interval ($\sim$100~ns).
 The energy threshold also influences the number of detected electrons because increasing the threshold will results in some events remaining undetected since they do not exceed the threshold value when scattering inside the sensitive silicon layer.

 The camera used in this work shows a workable calibrated threshold range between 7 and 33~keV, in \textit{Supplementary Material S1} flat field images of different threshold values are shown where the artefacts for lower and higher threshold values are indicated.
-Note that these settings depend on an internal calibration routine that is performed when producing the detector.
+Note that these settings depend on an internal calibration routine that is performed when producing the detector \cite{jakubek_2011, kroupa_2017, urban_2021}.
+During the experiments it was observed that the temperature of the detector chip remained constant around 30$^{\circ}$.

+In Fig.~\ref{fig:char_tpx3} (a), the cluster size as a function of energy threshold is plotted for 60 and 200~kV acceleration voltages.
+As expected, the cluster size decreases as a function of increasing energy threshold where for 200~kV the lowest cluster size is approximately 2.2 pixels and for 60~kV the size drops to 1 pixel at a threshold of 33~keV.
+In Fig.~\ref{fig:char_tpx3} (b), the detected electron current is shown as a function of energy threshold for the two acceleration voltages.
+The detected electron current is calculated by dividing the number of events on the detector by the cluster size within a fixed amount of time (two seconds in this experiment).
+From Fig.~\ref{fig:char_tpx3} (b), it is seen that at higher energy thresholds (33~keV) for 60~kV, a significant amount of electrons (25 \% at 33~keV) remain undetected.